majek/idea/site/014-ptrace-tutorial-1/main.md

 We'll see how to use `ptrace` to do this in the next part of this tutorial.

-The way ptrace works is a huge abuse of the original Unix process model and the "stopped" state, but in practice it seems to work quite well.
+The way ptrace works is a huge abuse of the original Unix process model, but in practice it seems to work quite well.
 However this mechanism is not very efficient due to the high overhead of constant context switches between the parent and the child.

 Ptrace and security